mrawa222/Tiktok-Chrome-Scraper/README.md

 Notes:

 - This script mimics human interaction using your actual Chrome profile.
-Use responsibly.
+Please use responsibly.
 - TikTok may change its structure at any time, which could break the code.
 - Avoid scraping accounts at a large scale without previous permission to not break the TikTok terms of service.